michelalapenna/GNN-for-segmentation-of-XCT/README.md

 ## Abstract

 Quantitative microstructural analysis of XCT 3D images is key for quality assurance of materials and components.
 In this work we implement two different Graph Convolutional Neural Network (GCNN) architectures to segment a complex Al–Si Metal Matrix composite XCT volume (3D image).
-We train the model on a synthetic dataset and we assess its performance on both synthetic and experimental, manually labelled, datasets.
+We train the model on a low-resembling synthetic dataset and we assess its performance on both synthetic and experimental, manually labelled, datasets.
+To enhance the segmentation of experimental data, we fine-tune the trained model on an experimental sub-volume previously segmented by the trained model itself and then further manually-labelled.
+Fine-tuning largely increase the quality of the segmentation.

 Our GCNN architectures show a comparable performance to state-of-the-art 3D Deep Convolutional Neural Network (DCNN) and autoencoders, but use a greatly reduced number of parameters.
 Once the libraries employed for GCNNs will reach the same optimization level as the ones implementing usual DCNNs, this reduced number of trainable parameters will allow to cut the computational costs both in training and testing.